ZioGene/cli-exercise/README.md

 Display Angular CLI version and browser through the help section with a help command.

 ### Exercise 2
-Create your first project with Angular CLI, explore the folder structure of the new project
+Create your first project with Angular CLI, explore the folder structure of the new project (tip: consider to skip installation)

 ### Exercise 3
 Run newly created project to see what was created for you